sisby-folk/tinkerers-smithing/README.md

 ## Design - The Mending Problem

-The best gear in vanilla is made by repeatedly un-enchanting gear and enchanting it until the player gets good RNG, then finishing it off with a couple of books (especially mending).
+The best gear in vanilla is made by repeatedly un-enchanting gear and enchanting it until the player gets good RNG, then finishing it off with a couple of books (especially mending).<br/>
-Any other method gives an immensely worse result due to `repairCost`/'Prior Work'.
+Any other method gives an immensely worse result due to `repairCost`/'Prior Work'.<br/>
 This punishes the player substantially for slowly improving gear.

-Even repair inflicts prior work - rushing a mending villager is the only solution.
+Even repair inflicts prior work - rushing a mending villager is the only solution.<br/>
-This ruins the idea of having "sentimental" gear you improve and maintain over time.
+This ruins the idea of having "sentimental" gear you improve and maintain over time.<br/>
 Finding mending villagers is also immensely boring - but the XP cost is too punishing otherwise.

 To combat this, TSmithing introduces work-free unit repair, "de-working" with netherite, and material-upgrading.